 Greek, English widely spoken.

-You can get free WiFi nearly every where downtown.
-A little out of the center there are many cafes who offer free connections.
-In the cruise terminal there is free WLAN.
+In the cruise terminal there is free WiFi.
 Service slows down when many crew members are using it.
 As crew members have to be on board an half hour before the passengers this might be a good time frame to connect.

 Public Services: open Monday to Friday, 8.00am – 2.00pm.